ruuda/blog/posts/build-system-insights.md

 **An exact toolchain version should be pinned as part of the build target definition.**
 Because reproducibility.
 Mention Stack vs Cargo example.
+Also, if using system package manager, code stops compiling suddenly.

 Learned from Stack, I think.
 Bazel can do it.